rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 In the rest of this post you'll find my rationale and supporting arguments.

 I should pause right here and make one very important point.
-My analysis shows that lefties, during the 10 year span from 2006 - 2015 did not have an advantage over right handed players (in part because they lost more often to righties than won over them).
-This analysis, and the resulting conclusion only holds true for ATP World Tour players (i.e. the top 250 or so players in the world), and cannot really be extrapolated beyond these elite players.
+My analysis shows that lefties, during the 10-year span from 2006 to 2015 did not have an advantage over right handed players (in part because they lost more often to righties than won over them).
+This analysis, and the resulting conclusion only hold true for ATP World Tour players (i.e. the top 250 or so players in the world), and cannot really be extrapolated beyond these elite players.

 In particular, I would absolutely be willing to extend my conclusion out some years and bet that lefties still do not have an advantage in today's game.
-But this analysis can not be used to draw any conclusions about lower skilled players.
-Among lower level players, such as those on the Challenger or Future circuits, or even college players in the US, lefties almost universely have an advantage (although some future analyses would be needed to really show this).
+But this analysis cannot be used to draw any conclusions about lower skilled players.
+Among lower level players, such as those on the Challenger or Future circuits, or even college players in the US, lefties almost universally have an advantage (although some future analyses would be needed to really show this).
 And of course, at even lower levels, we would imagine the advantage would increase.
 However, my analysis is only concerned with ATP World Tour players between 2006 and 2015, and the results of my analyses cannot properly be extrapolated to lower level players.
 See the conclusion section of this post for more details.

 ---